clauskovacs/numerical-laplace-solver/README.md

 The resulting (final) potential will be stored in the folder *pot_out*

 The source code of the main file needs to be adapted if a different potential should be generated (see comments in the file)

+One of the results can be seen at: https://www.youtube.com/watch?v=tzwLN4l16k4